-Apple's new TV streaming service launched on Friday 1 November 2019.
+Apple's TV streaming service launched almost a year ago on Friday 1 November 2019.
 If you are wondering what shows are on Apple TV+ and whether they are any good you've come to the right place.
 Here's our complete list of what you can watch on Apple TV+ if you subscribe to the service, and what you can watch even if you don't have a subscription.
 We've also got details of the latest programmes to arrive on Apple TV+ and some upcoming programmes that will be appearing on TV+ soon.

 - The Elephant Queen

 - For All Mankind

 These shows may not be available for free anymore, but you will still be able to take advantage of the free seven day trial, or even a year's free trial with a new Apple hardware purchase *now extended to 15 months.
 Plus many show premiers are also streamed for free (to get you hooked).
 If you aren't keen on subscribing to Apple TV+ read: How to get Apple TV+ for free.